Rosemarie DeWitt: Career

+DeWitt played the role of Rachel in the Jonathan Demme-directed movie Rachel Getting Married (2008) alongside Anne Hathaway, for which she won several critics' awards and a Satellite Award for Best Supporting Actress.
+Other film credits include Jason Reitman's Men, Women, & Children, Michael Cuesta's Kill the Messenger opposite Jeremy Renner, Gus Van Sant's Promised Land opposite Matt Damon, and Lynn Shelton's Your Sister's Sister opposite Emily Blunt and Mark Duplass.
 In 2016, DeWitt appeared in Damien Chazelle's musical romance La La Land opposite Ryan Gosling and Emma Stone.
-Other film credits include Jason Reitman's Men, Women, & Children, Michael Cuesta's Kill the Messenger opposite Jeremy Renner, Gus Van Sant's Promised Land opposite Matt Damon, Lynn Shelton's Your Sister's Sister opposite Emily Blunt and Mark Duplass, and Jonathan Demme's Rachel Getting Married.
 DeWitt appeared in the indie-thriller Sweet Virginia, directed by Jamie Dagg, which premiered at the 2017 Tribeca Film Festival.
-In 2018, DeWitt starred opposite Danny McBride in Arizona as well as in the second episode in the fourth season of the British series Black Mirror for director Jodie Foster.
+In 2018, DeWitt starred opposite Danny McBride in Arizona.

 On television, DeWitt was seen in three seasons of the Showtime comedy series United States of Tara alongside Toni Collette.
 In addition to her role on United States of Tara, DeWitt also recurred on the AMC series Mad Men, playing Midge Daniels, Don Draper's (Jon Hamm) bohemian mistress, in the show's first season.
+She appeared in the second episode in the fourth season of the British series Black Mirror for director Jodie Foster.

+DeWitt has performed in numerous off-Broadway plays.
+Most notably, she starred in John Patrick Shanley's Danny and the Deep Blue Sea at the Second Stage Theatre; George S. Kaufman's The Butter and Egg Man at the Atlantic Theater Company; and Craig Lucas' Small Tragedy, for which the entire cast won an Obie Award.
+From May 4–23, 2010, DeWitt appeared in MCC Theater's Off Broadway play Family Week, written by Beth Henley and directed by Jonathan Demme.
+In its review of the play, the New York Times stated that DeWitt's lead performance "has many affecting moments as the beleaguered Claire."

+In 2024, DeWitt starred in the Disney+ film Out of My Mind, following the story of sixth grader Melody Brooks who has cerebral palsy.
+DeWitt played Melody's mother, Diane Brooks.
+The film won a Peabody Award at the 85th Annual Ceremony.

+Personal life

+She was married to actor Chris Messina from 1995 to 2006.
+She married actor Ron Livingston, her co-star in Standoff, on November 2, 2009, in San Francisco.
+In May 2013, the couple announced that they had recently adopted an infant daughter.
+In December 2016, they made public that they had adopted a second infant daughter in 2015.